sage-wright/busco/README.md

 **BUSCOv4 - Benchmarking sets of Universal Single-Copy Orthologs.**

-######Note: v4.1.3 is the latest stable release.
+######Note: v4.1.4 is the latest stable release.
 To access v5.beta clone this repository and checkout the v5 branch with `git checkout v5.beta`

+######Note: A critical bug was discovered to have been introduced in v4.1.3.
+Any analysis on eukaryote genomes done with this version should be repeated with v4.1.4.

 For full documentation please consult the user guide: https://busco.ezlab.org/busco_userguide.html